 MCITP – Microsoft Certified IT Professional

 Microsoft Certified IT Professional certifications are Microsoft’s newest lineup of specialized certifications.
-Microsoft Certified IT Professional (MCITP) certification enables IT professionals to demonstrate comprehensive skills in planning, deploying, supporting, maintaining, and optimizing IT infrastructures.
+Microsoft Certified IT Professional (MCITP) certification enables IT professionals to show comprehensive skills in planning, deploying, supporting, maintaining, and optimizing IT infrastructures.

 For more information about Microsoft Certified IT Professional certification visit the MCITP website.